loctherapy/dashboard/README.md

 ```

 ### Frontmatter Explanation
-- `context`: Sets the priority for the context.
+- `context`: The number at the end of the context name sets the priority for the context.
 The lower the number, the higher the priority.
 - `gravity`: Indicates the importance of the project.
 The higher the gravity, the higher the project will appear in the list of TODOs within the context.

 ### Navigating TODOs